RayZhang2024/NEAT/docs/paper/paper.md

 # Acknowledgements

 This work was supported by the **Engineering and Imaging Group** at the **ISIS Neutron and Muon Source**, Science and Technology Facilities Council (STFC), United Kingdom.
-The authors thank computing division at ISIS and Scientific Computing Department, as well as the IMAT user community for their valuable feedback during development and testing.
+The authors thank **Computing Division at ISIS** and **Scientific Computing Department** of STFC for their technical support, and the **IMAT user community** for their valuable feedback during development and testing.

 # References